Spiritual Gifts Require Intelligible Speech for Church Edification

 - 14:6-12 Paul argues that intelligibility is essential.
 Without understandable speech, tongues are like indistinct musical sounds or foreign language with no communicative benefit.
 Since the Corinthians are eager for spiritual manifestations, they should seek to abound in gifts that build up the church.

 - 14:13-19 Paul teaches that the one who speaks in a tongue should pray for interpretation.
-He distinguishes praying and singing with the spirit from doing so with the mind also, and He emphasizes that in the church He would rather speak five understandable words than ten thousand in a tongue.
+He distinguishes praying and singing with the spirit from doing so with the mind also, and he emphasizes that in the church he would rather speak five understandable words than ten thousand in a tongue.

 - 14:20-25 Paul urges maturity in thinking and interprets tongues and prophecy in relation to outsiders.
 Tongues function as a sign in a way that may confirm judgment when unintelligible, whereas prophecy can expose the heart, convict the hearer, and lead to worshipful acknowledgment that God is truly among the church.

-- Paul gives practical directions for worship order.
+- 14:26-33a Paul gives practical directions for worship order.
 Contributions in the assembly must aim at edification.
-Tongues are limited and require interpretation
+Tongues are limited and require interpretation; prophecy is limited and subject to evaluation; speakers are to exercise self-control.
+God is not a God of confusion but of peace.

 - 14:33b-40 Paul closes with further order-related instructions, including a difficult and debated directive concerning women in the churches, followed by an assertion of apostolic authority.
 He commands the church to desire prophecy, not forbid tongues, and ensure that all things are done decently and in order.